gustavokuklinski/bit-rot/docs/bit-rot.md

 You work at Next Petrol, an offshore Brazilian firm running an underground petrol mine in a volcanic island chain.
 It’s supposed to be safe.
 Today, it isn’t.
-The chopper left.
+The helichopper left.
 The boats are gone.
 The tunnels might be intact.
 Your choices are simple and brutal: survive, call for help, go to shore, or secure the factory and hope Rio notices.